Daniel-Chin/personal-website/public/blog/carbon_accounting/src.md

 Here is why.
 Many "Green life tricks" circulating on the internet are unscalable; some even lead to net-negative outcomes.
 We need to know the *magnitude* of carbon emission related to our activities, so that we can weight our efforts accordingly.
 A "$ + Carbon" price tag will inform us to make better decisions as consumers.
 Once our will to fight global warming is reflected in the market demand, the industries will have to listen.

 I can think of a way to acheive that, and it is:

-* Decentralized,
+- Decentralized,
-* A natural extension to the logic of economy,
+- A natural extension to the logic of economy.

 ## Analogy to the Laminar Money Flow
 <!-- First, let's take a step back and look at how Capitalism allocates resource: